Jerry Walker: Pitching career

-Walker was traded along with Chuck Essegian from the Orioles to the Athletics for Dick Hall and Dick Williams on April 12, 1961.
+Walker was traded along with outfielder Chuck Essegian from the Orioles to the Athletics for pitcher Dick Hall and outfielder Dick Williams on April 12, 1961.
+Coincidentally, only 22 months later, on February 27, 1963, Kansas City dealt Walker to Cleveland to reacquire outfielder Essegian.

 In 1963, Walker became a part of baseball history when he saved Early Wynn's 300th win on July 13, 1963.
 Wynn and the Indians were leading 5–1 heading to the bottom of the fifth, but when Wynn let up three runs in the bottom of the inning, he was pinch-hit for in the top of the sixth.
 Walker was tasked with preserving the one-run lead to keep Wynn eligible for the victory, and he threw four scoreless innings to secure the 7–4 victory.

-By age 26, however, Walker was out of the Majors.
-In 190 games pitched, 90 as a starter, he allowed 734 hits and 341 bases on balls over 747 innings.
-He had 326 strikeouts, 16 complete games, four shutouts and 13 saves.

-Walker was an adept hitter, posting a .230 batting average (58-for-252) with 24 runs, 4 home runs and 21 RBI.
+Over his major league career, in 190 games pitched, 90 as a starter, he allowed 734 hits and 341 bases on balls over 747 innings.
+He had 326 strikeouts, 16 complete games, four shutouts and 13 saves.Walker was an adept hitter, posting a .230 batting average (58-for-252) with 24 runs, 4 home runs and 21 RBI.
 He fielded his position well, recording a .989 fielding percentage with only two errors in 178 total chances.

+After his major league career ended, Walker pitched the next three years in the minor leagues, 1965–67, the last two for the Toledo Mud Hens and then Binghamton Triplets in the New York Yankees farm system.

+Legacy

+By age 26, however, Walker was out of the Majors, his career cut short by a sore arm.
+As a minor league manager, Walker theorized that sore arm problems in successful young pitchers were related to the change from pitching minor league baseball to major league baseball.
+A minor league team may only have one or two truly capable hitters, but major league teams are filled with capable hitters and pitchers have to bear down more.
+He recommended bringing young major league pitchers along more slowly.
+There is some belief that Richards allowing Walker to pitch the 16-inning shutout began Walker's arm troubles, but Walker himself is not certain this was the case.